A Nostalgic Look Back at Scaramucci’s 11 Days in Office

 He did not, however, back down from calling the Entourage movie a “classic.”

-The Mooch went on Fox News to assure the American public that the President is not planning to pardon himself, “he was just making the statement about the power of pardons.”
+The Mooch went on Fox News to assure the American public that the president is not planning to pardon himself, “he was just making the statement about the power of pardons.”

-While talking about his plan to make Sarah Huckabee Sanders better at her job, Scaramucci told CNN’s Jake Tapper that he’d like her to use a particular hair and makeup artist he prefers.
-Somewhere in DC, Sanders is staring out the window, clutching her Ann Taylor cardigan, and whispering to no one: “I’ll outlast them all.”
+While talking about his plan to make Sarah Huckabee Sanders better at her job, Scaramucci told CNN’s Jake Tapper that he’d like her to use a particular hair-and-makeup artist he prefers.
+Somewhere in D.C., Sanders is staring out the window, clutching her Ann Taylor cardigan, and whispering to no one: “I’ll outlast them all.”

 Scaramucci dramatically told Face the Nation that if leaks continued, he would “fire everybody.”
 He appears to have been wearing women’s “active” Oakleys at the time.